 Bonus: Conference Call and Video Call Etiquette

-As Jennifer noted up top, we’re living in a “on the go” communications world, which means technology is changing how we communicate.
+As Jennifer noted up top, we’re living in an “on the go” communications world, which means technology is changing how we communicate.
 While conference calls aren’t new, video ones are, and both require a set of standards to make sure you get done what needs getting done without jeopardizing those chances due to poor phone etiquette.
 Jennifer offered these three suggestions:

-- Make sure you have a strong internet service.
+- Make sure you have strong internet service.
 The last thing you want on a business call is to have it interrupted or be glitchy.

 - Make sure that all those invited on the call know how to access it.
 Whether that’s through a third-party service with an access code, or if it’s via software, then make sure they have it downloaded and can use it.

-- Conference calls are usually not on screen, but video obviously is, so no doodling or making goofy or bored faces.
+- Conference calls are usually not on the screen, but video obviously is, so no doodling or making goofy or bored faces.
 This is an important tip when you’re planning a webinar as well.